NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 The Smiling Face with Sunglasses emoji 😎 corresponds to the Unicode code point `U+1F60E` which in UTF-8 uses 4 bytes.
 How would you encode this?

-If we took the same encoding as UTF-32 there would 4 bytes one next to the other, and nothing to indicate this is a whole one character.
+If we took the same plain encoding approach as UTF-32 there would 4 bytes one next to the other, but nothing to indicate this is a whole one character.
 How do we know if this isn't 4 characters each one taking 1 byte?
 Or 2 characters of 2 bytes?
 Let's say we want to index the third character in a string.
 How would we do that?

 We need to to define a more complex structure when working with variable-width encoding.
 An ideal encoding format will make it possible to identify where a character starts and where it ends in a string.